bonsai-team/matam/README.md

 ### Quick install

-To install most of the needed depencies, you can run the following command-line in Debian-like distributions :
+To install all of the needed depencies except samtools, you can run the following command-line in Debian-like distributions :

   `sudo apt-get update && sudo apt-get install curl git gcc g++ python3 default-jdk automake make cmake libsparsehash-dev zlib1g-dev bzip2`

-Warning: the samtools package in current Ubuntu-like distributions is usualy a deprecated version (v0.1.19)
+Since the samtools package in current Ubuntu-like distributions is usualy a deprecated version (v0.1.19), you probably have to get a more recent version.
+We recommand getting samtools through bioconda (https://bioconda.github.io/)

 ### Full dependencies list

-* **gcc v4.9.0 or superior, v5.0.0 or superior. gcc v6 is not yet supported (pb with bamtools)** (full C++11 support, \<regex\> included, and partial C++14 support)
+* **gcc v4.9.0 or superior, (full C++11 support, \<regex\> included, and partial C++14 support)
 * C++ libraries: rt, pthread, zlib
 * Samtools v1.x or superior
 * Python 3